Random phase approximation-based local natural orbital coupled cluster theory: Results and discussion

-In \cref{fig:mol_cmp}B, we show the corresponding convergence behavior of the counterpoise-corrected binding energy $E_{\mathrm{bind}}$ of C2C2PD, including the HF contribution.
-Overall, the convergence of $E_{\mathrm{bind}}$ closely mirrors that of the correlation energy $E_{\mathrm{c}}$ shown in \cref{fig:mol_cmp}A. An important exception is that employing the RPA-based external correction $\Delta E_{\mathrm{c}}^{\mathrm{ext}}$ [\cref{eq:Ec_ext_RPA}] leads to noticeably faster convergence of the LNO-CCSD(T) binding energy, reducing the error by approximately a factor of two relative to the MP2-based correction [\cref{eq:Ec_ext_MP2}] for comparable LAS sizes.
-This behavior is consistent with the aforementioned smaller error of RPA $E_{\textrm{lat}}$ compared to MP2.
-Nevertheless, neither LNO construction achieves chemical accuracy (defined here as an error below $1$~kcal/mol) in $E_{\mathrm{bind}}$ until the LAS size exceeds roughly $600$ active LNOs.
+In \cref{fig:c2c2pd_conv}B, we show the corresponding convergence of the counterpoise-corrected binding energy $E_{\mathrm{bind}}$ of C2C2PD, including the HF contribution.
+Overall, the convergence of $E_{\mathrm{bind}}$ closely mirrors that of $E_{\mathrm{c}}$ shown in \cref{fig:c2c2pd_conv}A. One important difference is that the RPA- and SOSEX-based corrections now lead to nearly identical results, with both approaches converging to within chemical accuracy using approximately $400$ active LNOs, whereas the MP2-based correction still leaves a sizable error of approximately $-5$~kcal/mol at a comparable LAS size.
 To further accelerate convergence, we perform a linear extrapolation of $E_{\mathrm{bind}}$ to the limit $\Delta E_{\mathrm{c}}^{\mathrm{ext}} = 0$ using the following two-point formula~\cite{Nagy21MP}:

 where $\eta_1$ and $\eta_2$ denote two adjacent LNO truncation thresholds separated by approximately half a logarithmic unit.
-As demonstrated in \cref{fig:mol_cmp}C, this extrapolation scheme is highly effective for both LNO constructions, yielding chemically accurate binding energies with as few as roughly $200$ active LNOs, which is only a small fraction of the total orbital count of the system (1776 orbitals).
+As demonstrated in \cref{fig:c2c2pd_conv}C, this extrapolation scheme is highly effective for both LNO constructions, yielding chemically accurate $E_{\mathrm{bind}}$ with as few as roughly $300$ active LNOs, which is only a small fraction of the total number of orbitals in the system (1776 orbitals).